retaildevcrews/helium-csharp/README.md

 - Securely build, deploy and run an Azure Kubernetes Service (AKS) application
 - Use Managed Identity to securely access resources
 - Securely store secrets in Key Vault
-- Securely build and deploy the Docker container from Azure Container Registry (ACR)
+- Securely build and deploy the Docker container to Azure Container Registry (ACR) or Docker Hub
 - Connect to and query Cosmos DB
 - Automatically send telemetry and logs to Azure Monitor